jju/stubbl/seasons/ogii/week12-quarterfinals.md

 #t2764

 The [[thorns]] who came second in OGI did not make the playoffs in OGII.
-There's some talk about how they shouldn't have let up the gas against the [[mules]] in the final week, but it didn't appear to be a full blown thrown match.
+There's some talk about how they shouldn't have let up the gas against the [[kickingmules]] in the final week, but it didn't appear to be a full blown thrown match.

 ## schedule